dmbarbour/glas/docs/GlasCLI.md

 * `--version` - print version to console
 * `--help` - print basic usage to console
-* `--check ModuleRef` - compile module pass/fail, do not run
+* `--check ModuleRef` - compile module pass/fail, do not run app
-* `--list-modules` - report global modules in configured distribution
 * `--init` - create initial configuration file, might prompt user

-We should avoid adding too much logic to the command line interface, thus features such as a REPL or debug support would mostly be shifted to user-defined operations.
-But we can support a few built-ins.
-Ideally, the same operations can be supported via user-defined operations.
-For example, enable '`glas version`' to obtain information about runtime version as an effect.
+I hope to keep the glas executable small, pushing most logic into the module system.
+But if there is a strong argument for introducing new features as built-ins, we can do so.
+Built-in features can potentially be accessed through `sys.refl.*` APIs.

 ## Exit Codes